 What I loved about using My VIP Tour was that I was able to have honest, objective discussions about area hotels and restaurants that I knew weren’t weighted towards the Disney’s properties.

-I have been disappointed in the past trying to see which Disney restaurants offered the best food worth their price tag, and I could tell when talking to the owner, Katie, that I was talking to another discriminating foodie who could steer me right.
+I have found some disappointments trying to see which Disney restaurants offered the best food worth their price tag.
+I could tell when talking to the owner, Katie, that I was talking to another discriminating foodie who could steer me right.

 Katie launched Orlando Foodie Tours to showcase the amazing boom of farm-to-table restaurants in the Orlando area.
 It’s an incredible way to try three of the Orlando’s best restaurants in one night on vacation while you are chauffeured from place to place with a guide.
 I reviewed that experience and my favorite Orlando restaurants this spring.